 Known as Bali’s upscale resort town, Seminyak caters to visitors who are looking for a little more luxury on their vacation.
 You’ll find everything from fine dining establishments to posh hotels to big-name fashion brands on this beachside town.

 There aren’t many traditional sights to see in Seminyak, but it is a popular destination for people watching.
 As the sun goes down, Seminyak turns into a bustling area of nightlife seekers, who flock to the resort beach clubs and cocktail bars for a night on the town.
+For more information, check out this epic guide on Things to Know before you go to Seminyak Bali.

 - Seminyak Beach is a stretch of soft, white sand where visitors can fly kites, sunbathe or swim in the ocean.
 It’s surprisingly not overly crowded during the day, which makes for a quiet, peaceful retreat from the city shops.